Col & Marj Drewitt

 In addition to the use of Rail Joiners, Piko track clamps may be used as an alternative.
 These are sold in a pack of 10 together with a tool used to open the clamp, then simply slide it into the rail to the half way point of the clamp and re-tighten it.
 These are time saver to say the least.

 Massoth track clamps are also available.
 However, whilst they are a third of the price of the Piko clamps, they are not as simple to use.
-You would need to use a small round file on the bottom flange of the flex track, to create a small notch to allow the two screws on the Massoth clamp to be tighten down.
+You will need to use a small round file on the bottom flange of the brass track, creating a small notch, to allow the two screws on the Massoth clamp to be tighten down.

-When you have decided on your rail plan, and where your tract is going, purchased your rail and Joiners, and have completed your bridge work and cuttings etc. It’s time the lay the track.
+When you have decided on your rail plan, and where your track is going, and have completed your bridge work and cuttings etc. and purchased your Rail and Joiners; then it’s time the lay the track.

-When placing the timber pegs into the ground the first one should be close to the starting end of the flex track.
-There should also be ground peg at the opposite end.
+When placing the timber pegs into the ground, the first peg should be close to the starting end of the flex track.
+There should also be a ground peg at the opposite end.

 A better finish is achieved by screwing a timber ‘deck’ onto the tops of the pegs.
 And then screwing the rails to the ‘deck’ such as garden edging.
 This requires considerably more effort but the end result is a better finish.